globeport/Globeport.Client.Uwp.Host/README.md

 So the Id for this element is **3OST61540400**

+# API

+Both controls expose the following API.
+You will have to refer to the respective control/element within Globeport Elements for details of its internal implementation.

+### Properties

+`string Id { get; set; } - Set the instance Id for the control/element`

+### Methods

+`object GetProperty(string name) - Gets a property value by name. e.g. GetProperty("Color")`
+`void SetProperty(string name, object value) - Sets a property value by name. e.g. SetProperty("Color", "#000000")`

+### Events

+`event EventHandler<DataObject> EventRaised - can be invoked by a control/element e.g. ColorChanged.
+The DataObject type represents a JSON object`

 # Feedback

 Please let me know your thoughts on this and if you'd like to help build the platform please let me know.
 Thanks, Stuart.